AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 console.log(myNickname); // "Alex"
 ```

-On the second line, we're creating a copy of the string `"Aleksandr"` and storing it in a new variable named `myNickname`.
-Importantly, these two variables occupy *different memory addresses*—assigning a new value to one variable does not affect the value referred to by the other variable.
+On the second line, we're creating a copy of the string `"Aleksandr"` and binding it to a new variable named `myNickname`.
+Importantly, these two variables occupy different memory addresses—assigning a new value to one variable does not affect the value referred to by the other variable.

-Unlike a variable that receives a copy of a value, [a reference variable does not have its own memory address](https://stackoverflow.com/a/1950998/10480032)—it shares the same exact memory address as the original variable.
-Strange, isn't it?
+Unlike a variable that receives a copy of a value, [a reference variable does not have its own memory address](https://stackoverflow.com/a/1950998/10480032)—it shares the same exact memory address as the original variable, as if we had never declared two variables in the first place.
 We can verify this in C++ using something called the address-of operator (`&`), which returns the memory address of a variable:

 ```cpp {data-copyable=true}
 #include <iostream>